Careem

+Careem is a Dubai-based super-app with operations in over 70 cities, covering 10 countries across the Middle East, Africa, and South Asia regions.
+It offers ride-hailing, bicycle rental, food delivery, grocery delivery, and digital wallets.
+It is 50.03% owned by e&, while its ridesharing company is wholly owned by Uber.

 History

-Careem was founded by Mudassir Sheikha, an American of Pakistani origin and Magnus Olsson of Sweden, who had both worked as management consultants at McKinsey & Company.
-It started operating in July 2012 as a website-based service for corporate car bookings, and evolved to become a ridesharing company with car hire for everyday use.
+Careem was founded by Mudassir Sheikha, an American Memon of Pakistani origin, and Magnus Olsson of Sweden, who had both worked as management consultants at McKinsey & Company.
+It started operating in 2012 as a website-based service for corporate car bookings, and evolved to become a ridesharing company with car hire for everyday use.

-In 2015, the company acquired a Saudi-based home service company and Abdulla Elyas joined Careem.
+In 2015, the company acquired a Saudi-based home delivery service company, enwani, and Abdulla Elyas joined Careem as co-founder.

 In 2017, the company announced a program to extend maternity leave and hire more women.

+In May 2017, in Saudi Arabia, women made up 80% of the company's customers.

 In June 2017, Careem launched operations in Palestine as part of a commitment to create one million jobs in the MENA region by the end of 2018.

-In January 2018, they became the first ride-hailing service to launch in Baghdad.
+In January 2018, Careem became the first ride-hailing service to launch in Baghdad.
 The company also has locations in Najaf and Erbil, Kurdistan Region.

+In January 2018, Careem started recruiting women in Saudi Arabia as part of the Women to drive movement.
+Women were legally allowed to start driving on 24 June 2018, and Careem women drivers were able to start working on the same day.

-It was announced in February 2018, that Careem has acquired RoundMenu, a restaurant listing and food ordering platform that operates across the Arab world.
-In August 2018, Careem said they would be launching bus services, starting with cities in Egypt in December of the same year.
+In February 2018, Careem acquired RoundMenu, a restaurant listing and food ordering platform that operates across the Arab world.

+In March 2018, Careem planned to have a female workforce of 20,000 by the year 2020.
+It already had women drivers in Pakistan, Egypt, and Jordan.

+In August 2018, Careem announced the launch of bus services, starting with cities in Egypt in December 2018.
 The service was discontinued in early 2020.

+In November 2018, it expanded into food delivery with the launch of Careem Now.

-In May 2019, Careem announced the acquisition of UAE-based bike-sharing startup Cycle which will re-brand as Careem Bike.
+In May 2019, Careem announced the acquisition of UAE-based bicycle-sharing system startup Cyacle which was re-branded as Careem Bike.
+As of 2023, Careem Bike had 192 docking stations across Dubai.
+Following its UAE launch, Careem Bike launched 165 bicycle and scooter stations in the city of Madinah, Saudi Arabia, with nearly 2,000 customers traveling almost 60,000 km across the city on bicycles in 2023.

-In April 2021, Careem launched Careem Pay, a digital wallet for money transfers and withdrawals in the UAE.
+In January 2020, the company was acquired by Uber for $3.1 billion but still operates as an independent company under the Careem brand.

+In May 2020, due to the impact of the COVID-19 pandemic, Careem announced layoffs of 31% of its workforce, amounting to 536 employees.

+It launched Careem Quik, a grocery delivery service in December 2020.